ViaQ/loki-operator/docs/hack_loki_operator.md

 # Hacking on Loki Operator

-Loki Operator is the Kubernetes Operator for [Loki](https://grafana.com/docs/loki/latest/) provided by the Red Hat OpenShift engineering team.
+Loki Operator is the Kubernetes Operator for [Loki](https://grafana.com/docs/loki/latest/).

 ## Hacking on Loki Operator using kind